 In the Department of Developmental Services this class is accountable for directing nursing services at a training school or in a region.

-Receives administrative or executive direction from the Developmental Services Assistant Director for Resources or other administrative official; professionally accountable to the Developmental Services Director of Clinical Services.
+Receives administrative direction from the Developmental Services Assistant Director for Resources or other administrative official of higher grade; professionally accountable to the Developmental Services Director of Clinical Services.

 EXAMPLES OF DUTIES

 Directs staff and operations of nursing services at a training school or in a region;

 Develops or assists in development of related policy;

 Maintains contacts with individuals within and outside of program who might impact program activities;

 Makes unit rounds to determine quality of nursing care or monitors quality of health care in a department region;